Aryan Brotherhood Of Texas Gang Member Pleads Guilty To Federal Racketeering Charges

-Judge Lake has set sentencing for Jan.
-30, 2014, at which time Johnson faces a maximum penalty of life in prison.
+Judge Lake has set sentencing for Oct.
+24, 2013, at 2:00 p.m., at which time Weatherred faces a maximum penalty of life in prison.

-Johnson is one of 36 defendants charged with, among other things, conducting racketeering activity through the ABT criminal enterprise.
-He is the 13th defendant charged in the indictment to plead guilty.
+Weatherred is one of 36 defendants charged with, among other things, conducting racketeering activity through the ABT criminal enterprise.
+He is the ninth defendant charged in the indictment to plead guilty.

 This case is being investigated by a multi-agency task force consisting of the Bureau of Alcohol, Tobacco, Firearms and Explosives; the Drug Enforcement Administration; FBI; U.S. Marshals Service; Federal Bureau of Prisons; Homeland Security Investigations; Texas Rangers; Texas Department of Public Safety; Montgomery County Sheriff’s Office; Houston Police Department-Gang Division; Texas Department of Criminal Justice – Office of Inspector General; sheriff’s offices in Harris, Tarrant, Atascosa, Orange and Waller Counties; police departments in Alvin, Carrollton and Mesquite Texas; as well as the Montgomery and Atascosa County District Attorney’s Offices.